Research

 Listed on this page are brief descriptions of many of the research projects I am interested in at the moment.
 Please click on the links to find more information on any of them

-Software
+Software and Methodology

 Using color gradients to understand galaxy growth

 The colors of a galaxies contain a multitude of information about their formation history.
 However galaxies are known to have radial gradients in the colors, indicating complex multi-component formation histories.
-In my thesis I have the evolution of color gradients in galaxies to gain new insight into their formation pathways.
+In my thesis I studied the evolution of color gradients in galaxies to gain new insight into their formation pathways.

 How to define the size of a galaxy?